abingham/storer/README.md

 - - - -

 ## tag_visible_files
-Returns the set of visible files, for the given avatar, in the kata with the given kata_id, with the given tag number.
+Returns the set of visible files, for the avatar with the given avatar_name, in the kata with the given kata_id, with the given tag number.
 - parameters, eg
 ```
   {     "kata_id": "A551C528C3",